Transformers raid Hong Kong in 'Age of Extinction'

 HONG KONG "Transformers: Age of Extinction" will debut in Hong Kong cinemas on Thursday, where audiences are waiting to see giant shape shifting aliens try to destroy their city.

-The film, the fourth based on the Transformers franchise, is expected to become one of the highest-grossing movies of 2014, with the three prior films generating $2.7 billion in ticket sales at global box offices.
+The film, the fourth based on the Transformers franchise, is expected to become one of the highest-grossing movies of 2014, with the three prior films generating $2.7 billion (1.6 million pounds) in ticket sales at global box offices.

-The series performed particularly well in China, which is now the world's second-largest film market, and Paramount Pictures took steps to appeal to Chinese audiences with its latest installment.
+The series performed particularly well in China, which is now the world's second-largest film market, and Paramount Pictures took steps to appeal to Chinese audiences with its latest instalment.

 Filming took place in Hong Kong and three mainland cities including scenes at the Great Wall.
 Chinese actress Li Bingbing was cast in the film, and four smaller parts were filled by actors chosen from a Chinese TV reality show.